daodeveloper/dao-chat/backend/data/FAQs.md

 **Answer:**

 Certainly!
 Please let us know what specific information you're interested in, and we'll be happy to provide details.
+For specific inquiries regarding your investment or documentation requirements, you can also reach us at [info@daoproptech.com](mailto:info@daoproptech.com).

 ---